lindbergh-loader/lindbergh-loader/docs/guide.md

 ### Controller Setup

-There are 2 modes for the controller setup in the emulator, these are set using the `INPUT_MODE` flag in the configuration file.
+There are 3 modes for the controller setup in the emulator, these are set using the `INPUT_MODE` flag in the configuration file.

 #### Input Mode 0

-In this input mode, both input mode 1 and input mode 2 are active.
+In this input mode, SDL / keyboard and SDL controller inputs are active.
+SDL controllers are automatically configured to support modern controller devices like Xbox & Playstation controllers.
+The implementation is considered plug & play and does not require configuration file changes.

+This is the recommended input setting for fighting & driving games.

+SDL Controller driving games layout:

+South button (A or X) = Change View
+East button (B or O) = Boost
+L1 = Gear Down
+R1 = Gear Up
+L2 = Brake
+R2 = Acceleration
+Select = Coin
+Start = Start

+Left analogue stick & directional hat buttons work as expected.

 #### Input Mode 1

-In the first input mode, the keys on the keyboard are used to control the game play.
-If playing a light gun game, the mouse pointer in the window is used as the player 1 light gun.
-There are no configurable options in this mode.
+In this input mode, evdev and the keyboard are used to control the game play.
+You can configure additional devices such as multiple light guns, controllers and steering wheels.
+Controllers need to be configured (as per below)

 #### Input Mode 2

-In the second input mode, inputs are taken directly from the evdev library in linux and so you can configure additional devices such as light guns, controllers and steering wheels.
+In the final input mode, inputs are taken directly from the evdev linux library only without keyboard input.

+#### Evdev controller options

 To list the available inputs you should type: